 Meals: Starting August 2018, in order to save money, we are making changes to our meal plans.
 Saturday night, as always, there will be a WHOLE PIG ROAST and live music!
 We will have plenty of sides and salad to accompany and complete this delicious feast so pig out!
 We will have cold snack/lunch items available to riders during vet checks Fri/Sat/Sun.
 ALL OTHER DINNERS will be BYO.
 You are all welcome to do social potluck style dinners at the pavilion Thursday/Friday/Sunday.

 Live Music on Saturday afternoon played by Bruce Hayes!
 Come check out the Whole Pig Roast “spectacle” while enjoying a beverage and great music among friends.
 Let’s not forget that we attend these events for FUN!
 Enjoy great music in the shade of our SoCo HQ while you dive in to great local food, grilled up on site, surrounded by panoramic mountain views.

 Registration barn opens on Thursday at noon.
 To insure all riders will fit in camp, please park your rigs North/South in rows starting on the North side of camp up against the scrub-oak.

 All riders check in 30 min before your start time!

-Primitive camping, horse water will be provided at the tanks in camp (RV-hookups are coming in the future!)
+Primitive camping, horse water will be provided at the tanks in camp.
 There will be porta-potties and a trash dumpster available to you.
 Please spread your manure and fill in any holes your horse digs.
-Dogs are allowed in camp, any aggressive dogs should be left at home or kept on a very short leash.
+Dogs are allowed in camp.
+Any aggressive dogs should be left at home or kept on a very short leash.
 Any dogs that bark incessantly, instigate fights, or get in to our food, will be given a large bowl of spicy chili and a king-size snickers, and then locked in your LQ for a splatterfest while you’re gone.